 Check Show Desktop Actions For Assets to enable desktop actions

-You can browse to, search for, and preview the assets available in the AEM repository, all from within the desktop application.
+You can browse to, search for, and preview the assets available in the Experience Manager repository, all from within the desktop application.
 Try the following in the app:

 Browse to a folder and see some basic info of the assets available in the folder, along with small thumbnails of all assets.